yatiml/yatiml/docs/development.rst

 #. (**important**) wait until some kind of consensus is reached about your idea
    being a good idea.
 #.
 If needed, fork the repository to your own Github profile and create your
-   own feature branch off of the latest master commit.
-While working on your feature branch, make sure to stay up to date with the master branch by pulling in changes, possibly from the 'upstream' repository (follow the instructions `here
+   own feature branch off of the latest ``develop`` commit.
+While working on your feature branch, make sure to stay up to date with the ``develop`` branch by pulling in changes, possibly from the 'upstream' repository (follow the instructions `here
    <https://help.github.com/articles/configuring-a-remote-for-a-fork/>`__ and
    `here <https://help.github.com/articles/syncing-a-fork/>`__).
 #.
 Make sure the existing tests still work by running ``python setup.py test``.